hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 The test script for this test case is in doc/test/TestCase3.sh, which will run 7 processes in parallel

+For single server deployment, I ran the test case in my laptop, which is a 4-core CPU with 16GB RAM.
+If you run this on single server EC2, you may need at least a server with similar specs!

 ### Steps to run on EC2 cluster.

+Examples config files are TestCase2EC2.json and TestCase3EC2.json

 1. Make sure you have key pair, here I use 677kp.
-Creates N EC2 instances using the following image: ami-07916b33d72291f85
+Creates N EC2 instances using the following image: ami-07916b33d72291f85, this image has all dependencies installed and code clone for you.
+If you want to use your own image, you will need to install Java 8, git and clone the repo!

 ```
 $ aws ec2 run-instances --image-id ami-07916b33d72291f85 --instance-type t2.micro --key-name 677kp